written during the Jimmy Savile revelations

-When Top of the Pops appeared for the first time in January 1964 I was seven years-old and already big into music.
+When Top of the Pops first appeared in 1964 I was seven years-old and already big into music.
 It was a seminal year for the hit parade.
 The Beatles had just exploded leading the way to a golden age for British pop.
 One of the BBC's early “personalities” was Jimmy Savile and even at that tender age I found him more than a little repulsive.
 My fondness for radio presenters would never be great and he came over as a particularly vile specimen of the type, speaking as he did in that weird smoke and mirrors manner, managing to exude an air of gross insincerity.